darkluminance/Ride-Sharing-service-database/README.md

 3. Type the following commands in order :

-   - npm init -y (Will create a package.json file inside the folder indicating it's a node js app)
    - npm install (Will install the required packages of this project for node js)
    - code .
 (Will open up visual studio code in the folder)